 He thoroughly enjoys counseling, and being able to walk alongside patients as they go through some of the most difficult things in their lives is a very meaningful experience for him.
 His goal is to help patients get to a point where they are confident in themselves and their ability to handle what life throws at them.

 He is a Texas native, grew up in San Antonio, and married to his high school sweetheart.
-He enjoys spending time with his wife and dog, fantasy football, traveling, and is a huge Spurs and Aggie fan.
+He enjoys spending time with his wife, daughter, and dog, fantasy football, traveling, and is a huge Spurs and Aggie fan.